Bluey Is the Perfect Fit for Social Emotional Learning

 You’d have to be under a rock (or a green kiwi rug) not to have heard of Bluey, the wildly popular Aussie animated series about an imaginative blue heeler pup and her family.
 But the show is way more than goofy, blue-hued canine fun.
 It’s one of the few TV series to unite kids and parents, thanks to its heartfelt stories about relationships, play, and emotional growth.

-And now, with our new Bluey in the Classroom SEL lessons, teachers can bring that same magic straight into their classrooms — rolling social-emotional learning (SEL) skills into lessons students will actually want to engage in.
+And now, with our new Bluey Collection, teachers can bring that same magic straight into their classrooms — rolling social-emotional learning (SEL) skills into lessons students will actually want to engage in.

-Why Bluey in the Classroom Works So Well for Teaching SEL
+Why Bluey Works So Well for Teaching SEL

 Kids can easily see themselves in Bluey’s world.
 Between her big imagination and everyday family life, the show mirrors the spaces where children practice their own SEL skills — school, home, and the playdates and errands in between.